KoStard/hermes_research/docs/philosophy.md

 - Ensure code changes directly address the acceptance criteria of the current task.
 - For complex tasks requiring planning or design, create draft documents (e.g., markdown files) within `docs/tasks/{task_id}/` for review or clarification before implementation.
 - It's your responsibility to update the task statuses.
+- Work only on one task at a time.

 ## Testing
 - Create unit tests for each package, verifying the public methods